Alvin Bernard Tillery, Jr.

 Biography

 Alvin B. Tillery, Jr.'s research and teaching interests are in the fields of American politics and political theory.
-His research in American politics focuses on American political development, racial and ethnic politics and media and politics.
+His research in American politics focuses on racial and ethnic politics, American political development, and social movements.
 His research in political theory focuses on American political thought and critical race theory.
 His book Between Homeland and Motherland: Africa, U.S. Foreign Policy and Black Leadership in America (Cornell University Press, 2011) won the W.E.B.
 Du Bois Distinguished Book Award from the National Conference of Black Political Scientists.
-His papers have appeared in Studies in American Political Development, Political Research Quarterly, and Journal of Black Studies.
-He is currently completing a book that examines African-American attitudes toward immigration between 1850 and 1965.
+His papers have appeared in American Political Science Review, Studies in American Political Development, Political Research Quarterly, and Journal of Black Studies, and several other journals.

 Books